Portsmouth is a city on Portsea Island in Hampshire, on England’s South Coast, and is generally regarded as England’s premier maritime city.

 Places in Portsmouth

-Action Stations, Boathouse No 6, Buckingham House, Charles Dickens Birthplace, Dockyard Apprentice Exhibition, Garrison Church, Gunwharf Quays, High Street, HMS Victory, HMS Warrior 1860, Mary Rose, Portsmouth and Southsea Station, Portsmouth Cathedral (Anglican), Portsmouth Cathedral (Catholic), Portsmouth Harbour Station, Portsmouth Point, Quebec House, Round Tower, Royal Dockyard, Royal Naval Museum, Spinnaker Tower, Square Tower, St. Agatha`s Church, The Hard
+Action Stations, Boathouse No 6, Buckingham House, Charles Dickens Birthplace, Dockyard Apprentice Exhibition, Garrison Church, Gunwharf Quays, High Street, HMS Victory, HMS Warrior 1860, Mary Rose, Portsmouth and Southsea Station, Portsmouth Cathedral (Anglican), Portsmouth Cathedral (Catholic), Portsmouth City Museum and Art Gallery, Portsmouth Harbour Station, Portsmouth Historic Dockyard, Portsmouth Point, Quebec House, Round Tower, Royal Dockyard, Royal Naval Museum, Spinnaker Tower, Square Tower, St. Agatha`s Church, The Hard